RumeelHussainbnb/opBNB-tutorial/cross-dom-comm/README.md

 1. Copy `.env.example` to `.env` and edit it:

-   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the OP Goerli test network.
+   1. Set `MNEMONIC` to point to an account that has BNB on the BSC test network and the opBNB test network.
-   1. Set `GOERLI_ALCHEMY_KEY` to the key for the Goerli app.
+   2. Set `GOERLI_ALCHEMY_KEY` to the key for the Goerli app.
-   1. Set `OP_GOERLI_ALCHEMY_KEY` to the key for the OP Goerli app
+   3. Set `OP_GOERLI_ALCHEMY_KEY` to the key for the OP Goerli app

 1. Install the necessary packages.